What is sleepwalking?

 If you or a loved one is a sleepwalker, it is generally easy to diagnose.
-Because sleep deprivation is often the source of sleepwalking, your doctor may perform tests or a physical exam to determine reasons that you might be sleep deprived.
-Your doctor may ask you about stress, medications you are taking, or other things that might contribute to your sleepwalking.
+Because sleep deprivation is often the source of sleepwalking, your doctor may do tests or a physical exam to determine reasons that you might be sleep deprived.
+Your doctor may ask you about stress, medicines you are taking, or other things that might contribute to your sleepwalking.

 How is sleepwalking treated?

 Sometimes, steps as simple as improving sleep hygiene can help.
 This can include going to bed at a consistent time every night, creating a relaxing routine before bedtime, and getting your room at a comfortable temperature that’s neither too cold nor too hot.